 The ownership of the theatre was passed around a lot in its 149 years of existence and it was acquired by the English Stage Company in 1956, who own it to date.
 By the late 90s, the theatre, while still retaining its attractive facade and main auditorium, had began deteriorating rapidly and came very close to shutting down.
 To help the theatre stay afloat, a grant of £16.2 million was offered by the National Lottery and Arts Council.
 Stephen Daldry led the redevelopment and the new theatre opened in February 2000.

 While the Royal Court Theatre hosted a variety of productions, the late 90s saw a growing prominence of international plays and new writing.
 Some of the notable productions hosted in the Royal Court Theatre include Look Back in Anger, Exit the King, A Patriot for Me, The Rocky Horror Show, My Night With Reg, The Weir, Crave, The Sugar Syndrome, The Seagull, That Face, Posh, Hangmen, The Ferryman and countless others.
-Presently, the theatre is playing host to The End of History.
-In September 2019, it will host Glass.
+Presently, the theatre is playing host to Glass.
 Kill.
 Bluebeard.
-Thinking of watching one of the shows?
+Thinking of watching the show?
 Our Royal Court Theatre seating plan guide has all the information you are likely to need.